-Some of the Turin train stations to Rome you can start your journey from include Torino Porta Nuova, Torino Porta Susa and Torino Dora.
-Similarly, some of the arrival train stations in Rome include Roma Termini, Roma Tiburtina and Roma Ostiense.
+When taking the train from Turin to Rome, you can choose to depart from train stations like Torino Porta Nuova, Torino Porta Susa and Torino Dora.
+Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.

-When traveling this route, Omio customers are departing most frequently from Torino Porta Nuova and arriving in Roma Termini.
+Omio customers who travel this route most frequently depart from Torino Porta Nuova and arrive in Roma Termini.